jduckles/git-collaboration/countries/Japan.md

 ## interesting trivia
 Rivers were rerouted through Kyoto in accordance with Geomancy to create a perfect city for the emperor's home.
-I have gone looking for Tengu on Hieizan.
+David M has gone looking for Tengu on Hieizan.
-I love Matusmoto.
+David loves Matusmoto & Kyoto, and Morioka, and Kushiro is quite nice too...